-- This project is located in the Pleasant River watershed, the Town's priority watershed. - The applicant should demonstrate that the project will not adversely impact any river, stream, or brook.
+- This project is located in both the Black Brook watershed and the Pleasant River watershed, the Town's priority watershed.
+The January 2, 2019 preliminary plan submission includes a plan with the watershed divide and states that the project site is located primarily in the Black Brook watershed and a small area (0.8 ac) drains to the Pleasant River. - The project will not adversely impact any river, stream, or brook.